C. Kesavan: Life

 Kesavan wrote an incomplete autobiography, Jeevitha-Samaram, consisting of two volumes that described his life up to the time of his political prominence.
 A third volume was planned to cover that later period but was unwritten at the time of his death.
 The work combined the story of his own life with a wider narrative concerning the plight of the Ezhava caste of which he was a member.
-Udaya Kumar says that his "early memories are tinged with two lines of injustice: the discrimination he suffered as an Ezhava boy on the streets and other public places, where he was forced to defer to upper-caste people, and the unjust exercise of authority by the elders and the upper sub-divisions within the Ezhava caste".
+Udaya Kumar says that his "early memories are tinged with two lines of injustice: the discrimination he suffered as a backward Ezhava boy on the streets and other public places, where he was forced to defer to upper-caste people, and the unjust exercise of authority and discrimination towards him by the elders and the upper sub-divisions within the Ezhava caste".

 The Kollam Corporation Town Hall was named the C. Kesavan Memorial Municipal Town Hall in Kesavan's memory.
 It is on the National Highway passing through the Kollam Cantonment.
 The building is now one of the main venues for several cultural events and meetings.
 He was instrumental in starting the Medical College at Thiruvananthapuram.
 He has also worked for establishing a Govt.
 Hospital in his home town Mayyanad which functioned well in its helm days and later shrank to a health center.

 As Chief Minister

 Kesavan was sworn in as Chief Minister of Travancore-Cochin on 3 March 1951.
 T.K.
 Narayana Pillai and A. J. John were the ministers.
 Both the ministers resigned in September 1951.
-New ministers sworn in were: K.M.
-Kora (Finance & Food), G. Chandrasekhara Pillai (PWD), L.M.
-Pylee (Education & Revenue), P.K.
-Krishnankutty Menon (Industries & Labour).
 After the declaration of general election of 1952, the Kesavan ministry relinquished power on 12 March 1952.
 The historic Land Reforms Bill was piloted by Kesavan, but failed to pass.
 The Trivandrum Medical College was opened by Prime Minister Jawaharlal Nehru during Kesavan's tenure.